kanopi/drupal-starter/README.md

 #### Drupal setup

-* Enable the following modules:
-`fin drush en components emulsify_twig admin_toolbar twig_tweak redis pantheon_advanced_page_cache -y; fin drush then gin -y; fin drush config:set system.theme admin gin -y; fin drush rcrt 'administrator' 'administrator' -y;`
-* Set config export path in `settings.php` to `$settings['config_sync_directory'] = '../config/';`
-* Export config.
+* Apply and unpack the theme and build recipes:
+* * `fin recipe-apply gin-admin-experience`
+* * `fin drush cex -y`
+* * `fin recipe-unpack kanopi/gin-admin-experience`
+* * Commit your changes.
+NOTE: The recipe will be removed from the site's composer.json, but the dependencies will be added/updated.
+* * `fin recipe-apply drupal-build-starter`
+* * `fin drush cex -y`
+* * `fin recipe-unpack kanopi/drupal-build-starter`
+* * Commit your changes.
 * On a development branch, git add, commit and push all local changes.
 * Submit a PR on github.
-* Validate circleci job and multidev.
+* Validate CircleCI job and multidev.
 * Merge PR.
-* Validate circleci job and Dev site.
+* Validate CircleCI job and Dev site.
 * In your local, checkout and pull main branch.
-* Creat new development branch.
+* Create a new development branch.
-* Uncomment the redis config in `web/sites/default/settings.php`.
+* Uncomment the Redis config in `/assets/pantheon_setting_defaults.inc`.
 * Git add, commit and push the change.
 * Submit a PR in the github repo.
-* Validate circleci job and deployment to multidev.
+* Validate CircleCI job and deployment to multidev.
 * Merge the PR.
-* Validate circleci job deployment and Pantheon Dev site.
+* Validate CircleCI job deployment and Pantheon Dev site.

 ## Important links